Terms of Service

 Our right to cancel

-We may cancel your placement if you fail to provide required documents, provide false information, or if the hospital withdraws.
-If we cancel for reasons not caused by you, you will receive a full refund.
+We may cancel your placement if you fail to provide required documents or provide false information.
+In any other case where we cannot deliver your placement, you will receive a full refund, including your deposit.

 Refunds are paid to the original payment method within 14 days of the cancellation being confirmed.